 I recently watched a fascinating documentary in the BBC Horizon science series called: The Creative Brain: How Insight Works.
 This is a quick note of some key ideas I took from watching it.
-Unfortunately, this is from memory, and sadly I can’t remember the names of the scientists whose research was featured.
-But I have to say it is well worth watching if it gets repeated.
+I have to say it is well worth watching if it gets repeated.

 To positively enhance your creativity, seek unfamiliar experiences.
 Actively break habits and patterns.
 New experiences provide new concepts to mix up with your existing knowledge, which leads to new ideas.

 Amazingly, it was even shown that something as mundane as deliberately putting a sandwich together in a different order than usual, contributes to this effect.

 Whenever you learn or experience something new, spend some time brainstorming things you could use it for.
 Be creative with it.

 It was amazing watching volunteers in the experiments brainstorming things that a brick could be used for other than building a house.

 In fact, I already do this sometimes with my guitar; when learning a new technique or chord I toy with it until I have several new ideas based on the original.
 This digestive process helps me learn and create.

 When you are “stuck in a rut” stop what you are doing, but don’t do nothing.
 Instead, switch to some other undemanding task.
 When you return to the original task later you should be in a more creative state.

 The programme featured an experiment where 3 people’s creativity was tested (I think it was the brainstorming things you could do with a brick moment).
 Then one was told to stop and do nothing, the second was given a simple pleasurable task (arranging Lego bricks by colour), and the third was given something hard to do (can’t remember what this task was, maybe building something with the Lego).
 Surprisingly, the person who returned to the brick-brainstorming and had the most new ideas, was the person who had been given the simple, pleasurable and non-taxing task.